testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/web-apps/overview.md

 ![add step manually after to test steps in Testsigma](https://docs.testsigma.com/images/web-apps/add-step-manually-to-test-steps-testsigma.png)

- 2. if you want to add a step prior to the highlighted step - click on the “Add Step” button above the test step, or if you want to add a step after the highlighted step - click on the “Add Step” button below the test step.
+ 2. if you want to add a step prior to the highlighted step - click on the **Add Step** button above the test step, or if you want to add a step after the highlighted step - click on the **Add Step** button below the test step.
- 3. Clicking on the “Add Step” button displays a space for you to add another test step as shown below:
+ 3. Clicking on the **Add Step** as shown below:

 ![add step manually to testsigma UI](https://docs.testsigma.com/images/web-apps/add-step-manually-testsigma-ui.png)